RetroTournaments/regulations/REGULATIONS.md

 - 1a) Any person MAY compete in a CRGA Tournament providing:
     - 1a1) They MUST comply with these regulations.
-    - 1a2) They MUST register for the tournament prior to the tournament starting.
+    - 1a2) They MUST register for the tournament by the stated deadline.
     - 1a3) They MUST NOT be suspended by the CRGA.
-    - 1a4) They MUST meet any additional eligibility requirements
+    - 1a4) They MUST meet any additional eligibility requirements.
 - 1b) In order to register the person MUST provide necessary information
     - 1b1) They MUST provide their unique CRGA identifier if available.
     - 1b2) They MUST provide an alias to use during the competition.
     - 1b3) They MUST provide a suitable email address to serve as contact.
+    - 1b4) They SHOULD provide legal name and identification to be eligible for monetary awards.
 - 1c) All persons MUST comply with necessary safety regulations.
 - 1d) All persons MUST comply with venue rules.
 - 1e) All persons MUST be suitably dressed.